Health, Security and Safety

 The College is committed to the safety and security of its residents.

-In addition to the Deputy Head and the Dean of Students residing on-site, there are a number of other security measures in place to manage the safety of our residents:
+There are a number of security measures in place to manage the safety of our residents:

 - After hours, the external doors of the College are locked and alarmed for security purposes.
 During this time, residents are required to use their keys to access the College.